riyas2327/atlas-examples-terraform/infrastructures/README.md

     $ sh gen_key.sh YOUR_KEY_NAME

-If you have an existing private key you would like to use rather than generating a new one, pass the location of your existing private key as a second parameter into the shell script.
+If you have an existing private key you would like to use rather than generating a new one, pass the location of your existing private key as a second parameter into the shell script

     $ sh gen_key.sh YOUR_KEY_NAME ~/.ssh/my-existing-private-key.pem